tadiwamark/News-Clustering/README.md

 ## Student Details
 Tadiwanashe Nyaruwata R204445V HAI

-The aim of this project is to Extract data from four online newspapers using a spider, and do the following:
+The aim of this project is to:

+Extract data from four online newspapers using a spider, and do the following:

 1. In each newspaper we want to extract stories in the following categories:
         <br>a.
 Business</b>